alonlevy522/market_making_simulator_begginer/README.md

 | AS γ=25 | 0.445 | 18.20 | 8.05 | +6.18 | −4.75 | 5.2 | 181.9 |

-Variance reduction is roughly free up to γ≈2 and cheap up to γ≈5, where the 5th-percentile day turns profitable.
-Past γ≈10 mean profit falls sharply while standard deviation barely improves.
+Variance reduction is roughly free up to γ≈2 and cheap up to γ≈5, where the 5th-percentile day turns profitable.past γ≈10 you keep buying variance reduction, but the price in mean profit rises steeply.

 ## Limitations